rkeri/ansible-projects/README.md

 ## RemoteDB for wordpress
 Installs and configures a MariaDB server with a preferred localhost and remote user with the prerequisities

-## LAMP stack with Wordpress in a remote Database (in progress)
+## GetDocker
-Basically the Apache, Wordpress, and RemoteDB playbooks combined (recommended)
+Downloads / tests docker

-## LAMP stack with wordpress on localhost (in progress)
+## certbot-d
-Same as above, but with everything on localhost (only recommended if you have only one server)
+Generates an SSL certificate with autorenew feature using certbot

-## ToDo
+## OTRS-ce
-LetsEncrypt SSL certificate generator with autorenew feature for safe and easy https access
+Downloads & configures an OTRS community edition with option for remote db